nononovak/otwadvent2019-ctfwriteup/day18_impressive_sudoku.md

-# Impressive Sudoku - pwn, math
+# Day 18 - Impressive Sudoku - pwn, math

 > First we asked you to solve a sudoku, now we want you to make one.